cepdnaclk/e19-4yp-Extending-the-Growing-Self-Organizing-Map-for-Unsupervised-Learning-Based-Modelling/docs/README.md

 ## Abstract
 Our research extends the Growing Self-Organizing Map (GSOM) by integrating Data Skeleton Modeling (DSM) to enhance topology preservation, hierarchical clustering, and individual feature modeling for unsupervised learning.
 GSOM addresses limitations of traditional Self-Organizing Maps (SOM), such as fixed grid structures and topological distortions, by dynamically adapting to data complexity.
-The study validates GSOM's effectiveness using topology preservation metrics (eg., topographic error, topographic product) and benchmarks its performance against K-Means, HDBSCAN, and deep learning-based models.
+The study validates GSOM's effectiveness using topology preservation metrics and benchmarks its performance against K-Means, HDBSCAN, and deep learning-based models.
 Real-world applications in biomedical data analysis, text mining, and behavioral analytics are explored to demonstrate GSOM's scalability and interpretability.

 ## Related works
-The Self-Organizing Map (SOM), introduced by Kohonen, is a widely used tool for clustering and visualization but is constrained by its fixed grid structure and susceptibility to topological distortions.
-The Growing Self-Organizing Map (GSOM) improves upon SOM by dynamically adapting to data complexity, enhancing topology preservation and enabling hierarchical clustering.
-Data Skeleton Modeling (DSM) further refines GSOM’s interpretability by extracting skeletal structures from clusters.
-While these advancements are promising, empirical validation of GSOM’s topology preservation remains limited, and DSM integration has not been extensively compared to modern techniques like HDBSCAN or deep learning-based clustering methods.
-This research addresses these gaps by providing a comprehensive evaluation and extension of GSOM.
+* **Self-Organizing Maps (SOM):** SOM is a widely used tool for clustering and visualizing high-dimensional data but is limited by its fixed grid structure, which causes topological distortions and restricts adaptability to complex datasets.
+* **Growing Self-Organizing Map (GSOM):** GSOM improves on SOM by dynamically expanding its structure based on data complexity, enhancing topology preservation and supporting hierarchical clustering for more flexible data analysis.
+* **Data Skeleton Modeling (DSM):** DSM boosts GSOM’s interpretability by extracting skeletal structures from clusters, refining boundaries, and aiding feature extraction in complex, high-dimensional datasets.

+## Research Gaps
+* Limited empirical studies on GSOM’s ability to preserve topology using standard metrics.
+* Insufficient comparisons of GSOM’s hierarchical clustering performance against modern methods like HDBSCAN or deep learning-based clustering techniques.
+* Under-explored potential of DSM integration with GSOM for practical applications in fields like biomedical data analysis, text mining, and behavioral analytics.

 ## Methodology
 We're tackling this project with a dynamic mixed-methods approach, broken down into three key phases: